 Policy Frequency Policy Frequency

-CS1 14 CS11 0
+CS1 22 CS11 0

-CS2 32 CS12 2
+CS2 58 CS12 3

-CS3 5 CS13 4
+CS3 9 CS13 8

-CS4 31 CS14 2
+CS4 58 CS14 4

-CS5 10 CS15 1
+CS5 23 CS15 7

-CS6 0 CS16 0
+CS6 0 CS16 7

-CS7 36 CS17 8
+CS7 43 CS17 15

-CS8 1 CS18 0
+CS8 5 CS18 0

-CS9 0 Deleted CS19 6
+CS9 0 Deleted CS19 5

-CS10 0 CS20 0
+CS10 7 CS20 0

-Total 152
+Total 274

 - 3.13 The table above indicates that a number of policies have not been used in making planning application decisions.
 However, these strategic policies are not necessarily appropriate for use in development management decisions.
-The ensuing list explains how these policies have been implemented. - CS6 The Ipswich Policy Area This policy refers to joint working and the coordination of planning policies around the fringes of Ipswich, in order to deliver appropriate development.
-Ipswich continues to work closely with its neighbouring authorities on strategic planning matters, as discussed in Chapters 1 and 4 of this report. - CS10 Ipswich Garden Suburb Policy CS10 allocates land at the northern fringe of Ipswich for 3,500 new dwellings and associated infrastructure.
-Design guidance for the masterplanning of this major urban extension is set out in the Ipswich Garden Suburb (IGS) SPD, adopted in March 2017. .
-The first two phases benefit from outline planning permission (References 14/00638/OUT and 16/00608/OUT).
-The Council has a dedicated Major Projects team working on bringing forward development at the Ipswich Garden Suburb (IGS).
-The team is working closely with the developers of the garden suburb to progress the development.
-However, the IGS project has been affected by Covid-19.
-In the short term, Covid-19 has impacted anticipated delivery timescales, although all parties remain fully committed the scheme and are actively progressing discharges of condition and reserved matter approvals. - CS11 Gypsy and Traveller Accommodation Policy CS11 seeks to meet the needs of Gypsies and Travellers for accommodation in Ipswich and defines a set of criteria against which application for the provision of permanent pitches will be assessed.
-The policy has not been used in decision making during 2020/2021, as no applications were received for Gypsy and Traveller accommodation during this monitoring period.
+The ensuing list explains how these policies have been implemented.
+Four of them were also identified in the previous AMR and therefore it is important to understand how they are being used. - CS6 The Ipswich Policy Area This policy refers to joint working and the coordination of planning policies around the fringes of Ipswich, in order to deliver appropriate development.
+Ipswich continues to work closely with its neighbouring authorities on strategic planning matters, as discussed in Chapters 1 and 4 of this report. - CS11 Gypsy and Traveller Accommodation Policy CS11 seeks to meet the needs of Gypsies and Travellers for accommodation in Ipswich and defines a set of criteria against which application for the provision of permanent pitches will be assessed.
+The policy has not been used in decision making during 2021/2022, as no applications were received for Gypsy and Traveller accommodation during this monitoring period.
 The Council is working collaboratively with the other ISPA local authorities.
 A joint Gypsy, Traveller and Travelling Showpeople Accommodation Needs Assessment (ANA) was undertaken in May 2017, which was updated with new evidence in October 2020.
-The newly adopted 2021 Ipswich Local Plan allocates land at West Meadows to meet the permanent accommodation needs of Gypsies and Travellers over the plan period.
+The newly adopted 2022 Ipswich Local Plan allocates land at West Meadows to meet the permanent accommodation needs of Gypsies and Travellers over the plan period.
 The Plan also supports the delivery of small sites to meet permanent accommodation needs.
 Any application would be assessed against the criteria set out in Policy CS11 of the 2022 Ipswich Local Plan.
-With regard to transit pitches, the

-SoCG between the ISPA authorities confirms that work is proceeding to identify and deliver appropriate sites.
+With regard to transit pitches, the Statement of Common Ground between the ISPA authorities (Core Document reference A21) confirms that work is proceeding to identify and deliver appropriate sites. - CS18 Strategic Flood Defence The Council continues to work with partners to implement the Ipswich Flood Defence Management Strategy as a key piece of infrastructure needed to support regeneration in Ipswich.
+This policy links closely with policy CS17, as the flood defences are a key piece of strategic infrastructure needed to enable the continued growth and regeneration of the town.
+The tidal barrier was completed in February 2019.